Rose Terry Cooke: Career

 Immediately after graduation, Cooke began to teach in Hartford although she did not remain there for long.
 She then took a position in a Presbyterian church school in Burlington, New Jersey.
 In the fourth year there, she became a governess in the family of the clergyman, William Van Rensselaer.
 After a while, feeling the need there was of her at home, she returned to Hartford and began her literary life.

 Terry's first published poem appeared in the New York Daily Tribune in 1851 and received high praise from the editor Charles A. Dana.
-In 1855, she published "The Mormon's Wife" in Graham's Magazine, of which Elizabeth Stuart Phelps Ward wrote that it "dealt powerfully with the leprosy of Mormonism, and wrung from the heart tears dried only by the heat of indignation," and interpreted the story as early evidence of Cooke's "intuitions of genius... a genius [which] became the ultimate expression of generations of hard Puritan ancestry."
+In 1855, she published "The Mormon's Wife" in Graham's Magazine, about which Elizabeth Stuart Phelps Ward wrote that it "dealt powerfully with the leprosy of Mormonism, and wrung from the heart tears dried only by the heat of indignation," and interpreted the story as early evidence of Cooke's "intuitions of genius... a genius [which] became the ultimate expression of generations of hard Puritan ancestry."
 This was followed by a piece for the Atlantic Monthly, the leading story in the first number.
 Around 1858, when Rose was about twenty-nine her idolized sister Alice, younger than herself by nearly five years, married; and in the delicate state of this sister's health her two children became the care and delight of Cooke.
 In 1860, she published a volume of poems, and in 1888, she published more verse with her Complete Poems.